-How to Write a Book Description That Will Sell Your Book
+How to Write a Book Description That Will Captivate Readers (And Sell Books!)

 Remember you won’t get it right the first time.
 This is practice and a time for feedback.

-When you’re done, share your book description in the comments.
+When you’re done, share your book description in the Pro Practice Workshop here.
 Don’t forget to give feedback!